Jai Paul: 2019–present: Return from hiatus and release of leaked material

-In 2019, the leak was made official and digitally available as Leak 04-13 (Bait Ones) to his website and streaming services.
-The download included a long letter by Paul where he writes about how the music probably got leaked: "I don't really know.
-I believe these particular versions of tracks may have come from a burned CD that got misplaced - a fair amount of people would have had access to my music in various forms between 2010 and 2013."
+In 2019, the leak was made official and digitally available as "Leak 04-13 (Bait Ones)" to his website and streaming services.
+The download included a long letter by Paul where he writes about how the album was potentially leaked: "I don't really know.
+I believe these particular versions of tracks may have come from a burned CD that got misplaced - a fair amount of people would have had access to my music in various forms between 2010 and 2013".
 In the same letter, Paul also addresses the speculation about leaking the music himself: "I was also frustrated by how all this was being framed online, leading to the widespread belief that I had decided to leak my own music, despite my record label and I saying otherwise.
-It didn't fit at all with anything I had done previously in style or attitude, and especially not in presentation."
+It didn't fit at all with anything I had done previously in style or attitude, and especially not in presentation".

-He also released two new singles, "He" and "Do You Love Her Now", as a double B-side to the Bait Ones album.
+He also released two new tracks; "He" and "Do You Love Her Now" as a double B-side.
 This marked Paul's return from a hiatus of more than seven years after the release of his last single, "Jasmine".
-Paul provided miscellaneous production to the Childish Gambino's track "Time" featuring Ariana Grande on the album 3.15.20, released in March 2020.
+Paul provided miscellaneous production to Childish Gambino's track "Time" featuring Ariana Grande on the album 3.15.20, released in March 2020.

 On 20 April 2021, Paul posted on Twitter and Instagram in honor of the ten year anniversary of his first single, "BTSTU".
 In his posts he linked fans to a new site, a recreation of his old MySpace account, the platform he originally released music on.
 The site featured some unreleased demo and promotional material, as well as Easter egg content that linked to videos and websites.

 In 2022, Paul made a brief appearance in the third season of the television series Atlanta, conversing with LaKeith Stanfield's character, Darius, at a party.

-On 10 January 2023, Paul was announced as part of the Coachella lineup, which will serve as his first-ever live performance.
+On 10 January 2023, Paul was announced as part of the Coachella lineup, and his debut performance was on Mojave Stage, on Saturday 15 April 2023.
+Paul's band included A. K. Paul, on guitar, Paul Institute's Fabiana Palladino on keyboards and backing vocals, Rocco Palladino on bass, Isaac Kizito on drums and was musically directed by Avi Barath.
+Paul and the band subsequently played two headlining nights in both New York City and London.
+In September, Paul announced his debut shows in Australia, France and Germany, alongside shows in Los Angeles and San Francisco.
+In November of the same year, both Paul and Fabiana Palladino released a collaborative track titled "I Care" that had been teased during the Coachella performance.
+In the same month, XL Recordings announced a physical release of Leak 04-13 (Bait Ones), with the album becoming available on vinyl.